Route Grade Votings

 Total votes cast 110

-14m.
 A contender for the best outing on grit!
-Sprint up the layback flakes trending right to a 'rest' on jams at a break.
-Before courage and power flag more laybacking leads to unobvious jug-hauling and a poor rest in a niche.
-Escape out right awkwardly (rounded hand traverse or ungainly grovel, using holds in the roof and optional head jam) to finish up a wide crack.
+Sprint up the layback flakes trending right to a rest on jams at a break.
+Before courage and power flag more laybacking leads to unobvious jug-hauling and an ungainly rest in a niche.
+Escape out right awkwardly (rounded hand-traverse or ungainly grovel, using holds in the roof) to finish up a wide crack.
 A brilliant belay is located above.
-Photo page 13.

 brilliant climb but bloody pumpy. don't miss the rest before the traverse, or the last moves will be desperate. and don't put much gear in-it'll waste you

 a fantastic climb.
 One of the best on grit.
 Gear brilliant and climbing amazing on good holes.

 brilliant climbing.
 Gear good apart from short run out to rest where I was too tired to place gear.
 The traverse rightwards after rest in niche is fairly steady.

 I write this as another young(ish) pretender humbled by The "Mighty" (Tommy Vance voiceover) Rasp.
 To onsight this stonking chunderpump you'd have to be VERY comfortable at E2.